12 min read

 By: Rutger Bregman

-This title comes from the Dutch historian, Rutger Bregman, who burst on to the public scene with his comments at the Davos World Economic Forum.
+This title comes from the Dutch historian, Rutger Bregman, who burst onto the public scene with his comments at the Davos World Economic Forum.
 There, he challenged the wealthy and powerful attendees to reflect on the issue of tax avoidance and the rich not willing to pay their own fair share.

 While much of Utopia for Realists is directed at changes in public policy and government intervention, you can’t help but be inspired and consider the role that social entrepreneurs might play in his ambitious call to live in a world that we might consider a “utopia.”